Length: 288 pages

 About Mary Laura Philpott

-Mary Laura Philpott is an essayist and author of her debut memoir I Miss You When I Blink.
+Mary Laura Philpott is an essayist and author of I Miss You When I Blink and Bomb Shelter.
 She founded the digital magazine Musing and is a co-host of A Word on Words, a literary interview show on Nashville Public Television.
 Visit the author’s website →